A variety of over-the-counter medicine may control your headache or migraine, but they only mask the pain without addressing the cause.

 Previously, when I took my migraine medicine, I had serious alopecia (loss of hair).
 Now, this situation has also improved.
 Most importantly, my migraine problem has reduced so much so that it does not appear for a few days now.
 Even when I have migraines now, the level of pain is much reduced.

-As I am on the road to recovery, I feel more energized.
+As I am on the road to recovery, I feel more energised.
 Not only do I feel it, even my friends see the difference and are happy for me.
 I believe that after few months, as long as I continue with the adjustments, my condition will get better.
 Thank you.
-Chiropractic is a miracle and it brings back my health and happiness.
+Chiropractic First are a miracle and it brings back my health and happiness.

 -Mdm Lievv Kwee Lan